ankaAR/bestiario5e/_creatures/fire-elemental.md

 damage_resistances: "bludgeoning, piercing, and slashing from nonmagical weapons"
 ---

 ***Fire Form.*** The elemental can move through a space as narrow as 1 inch wide without squeezing.
-A creature that touches the elemental or hits it with a melee attack while within 5 ft. of it takes 5 (1d10) fire damage.
+A creature that touches the elemental or hits it with a melee attack while within 5 pies (1.5 mts)of it takes 5 (1d10) fire damage.
 In addition, the elemental can enter a hostile creature's space and stop there.
 The first time it enters a creature's space on a turn, that creature takes 5 (1d10) fire damage and catches fire; until someone takes an action to douse the fire, the creature takes 5 (1d10) fire damage at the start of each of its turns.

 ***Illumination.*** The elemental sheds bright light in a 30-foot radius and dim light in an additional 30 ft..

-***Water Susceptibility.*** For every 5 ft. the elemental moves in water, or for every gallon of water splashed on it, it takes 1 cold damage.
+***Water Susceptibility.*** For every 5 pies (1.5 mts)the elemental moves in water, or for every gallon of water splashed on it, it takes 1 cold damage.

 ### Acciones